huggingface/blog/rlhf.md

 }
 ```

 *Thanks to [Robert Kirk](https://robertkirk.github.io/) for fixing some factual errors regarding specific implementations of RLHF.
-Thanks to [Peter Stone](https://www.cs.utexas.edu/~pstone/), [Khanh X. Nguyen](https://machineslearner.com/) and [Yoav Artzi](https://yoavartzi.com/) for helping expand the related works further into history.*

-*Thanks to Stas Bekman for fixing some typos or confusing phrases.*

-*Thanks to [Igor Kotenkov](https://www.linkedin.com/in/seeall/) for pointing out a technical error in the KL-penalty term of the RLHF procedure, its diagram, and textual description.*
+Thanks to Stas Bekman for fixing some typos or confusing phrases Thanks to [Peter Stone](https://www.cs.utexas.edu/~pstone/), [Khanh X. Nguyen](https://machineslearner.com/) and [Yoav Artzi](https://yoavartzi.com/) for helping expand the related works further into history.
+Thanks to [Igor Kotenkov](https://www.linkedin.com/in/seeall/) for pointing out a technical error in the KL-penalty term of the RLHF procedure, its diagram, and textual description.*